Exceptions and File Handling¶

 with

-files within each subdirectory.
-You can get a list of all of those with a single call toglob
+.mp3files within each subdirectory.
+You can get a list of all of those with a single call toglob, by using two wildcards at once.
+One wildcard is the “*.mp3” (to match.mp3files), and one wildcard is within the directory path itself, to match any subdirectory within/home/zeyuan_hu/.

 6.6.
 Putting it All Together¶